Mordal: Automated Pretrained Model Selection for Vision Language Models: Introduction

 \section{Introduction}

 Vision Language Models (VLMs) bridge the gap between visual and language understanding, rising as the dominant approach to solving visual information-based tasks.
-Notably, GPT-4V \cite{openai2023gpt4}, a large-scale multimodal language model, demonstrates impressive vision reasoning capabilities by taking images as input and generating detailed natural language descriptions.
-Although the technical details behind GPT-4V remain undisclosed, researchers have proposed a number of publicly available VLMs (e.g., MiniGPT-4 \cite{chen2023minigpt}, LLaVA \cite{liu2023improved} and Qwen-VL \cite{bai2023qwen}) that aim to match GPT-4's capabilities.
+Notably, GPT-4o~\cite{hurst2024gpt}, a large-scale multimodal language model, demonstrates impressive vision reasoning capabilities by taking images as input and generating detailed natural language descriptions.
+Although the technical details behind GPT-4o remain undisclosed, researchers have proposed a number of publicly available VLMs (e.g., LLaVA \cite{liu2023improved}, InternVL~\cite{chen2024internvl} and Qwen-VL \cite{bai2023qwen}) that aim to match GPT-4o's capabilities.
 Many of these open-source VLMs share a similar architecture, in which a feature projector converts the image embeddings generated by a vision encoder and feeds it to a large language model (LLM) along with the text embeddings.

-To construct and train a VLM, the common approach starts from selecting an appropriate \textit{pretrained} vision encoder and language model.
+To construct and train a VLM, the common approach starts from selecting an appropriate \textit{pretrained} vision encoder and LLM.
 Thanks to the ever-growing ecosystem like HuggingFace \cite{huggingface_models_website}, developers are able to choose from countless pretrained models for their own VLMs.
-Unfortunately, despite the great number of available models, it is difficult to determine which pretrained models (i.e., vision encoders and language models) are the most appropriate ones.
+Unfortunately, despite the great number of available models, it is difficult to determine which pretrained models (i.e., vision encoders and LLMs) are the most appropriate ones.
 Given a user-specific downstream task, it is unclear which pretrained models can form the VLM that will meet the user's needs most effectively.
-Unfortunately, as shown in \Cref{fig:existing-vlm-performance}, no single VLM consistently outperforms the others in accuracy across all dimensions.
-Their capabilities vary significantly depending on their pretrained components~\cite{liu2023mmbench,xu2023lvlm}.
+As shown in \Cref{fig:existing-vlm-performance}, no single VLM consistently outperforms the others in accuracy across all dimensions.